 Starfinder Society characters buy their ability scores as detailed on page 18 of the Core Rulebook.
-Starfinder Society characters must use the Buying Ability Scores rules and should never use the optional methods of Ability Quick Picks, Rolling Ability Scores, or Character Flaws.
+Starfinder Society characters must use the Buying Ability Scores rules and cannot use the optional rules for Character Flaws, Ability Quick Picks, or Rolling Ability Scores.

-Skills: Each time a character invests a skill rank in Culture, she may choose an additional language from the list of always available languages in “Finishing Details” below or from any language listed on one of her Chronicle Sheets.
+Skills: Each time a character invests a skill rank in Culture, they may choose an additional language from the list of always available languages in “Finishing Details” below or from any language listed on one of their Chronicle Sheets.

 All characters begin with 1,000 credits to spend on armor, weapons, and other equipment.
 Characters can purchase any piece of equipment listed in Chapter 7 of the Core Rulebook with an item level no greater than 2nd.
 Characters can purchase any piece of equipment authorized by the Character Options page with an item level no greater than 1st.

 Characters retain any remaining credits on a personal credstick that can be used for future purchases.

 The last step to character creation is filling in remaining details as explained on page 16 of the Core Rulebook.
 Listed below are additional considerations for Starfinder Society characters.